FAQ’s

 Should I make an appointment if my teenager isn’t interested in talking to anyone?

-To get the most from career guidance, your teenager should be open to talking with me.
+To get the most from career guidance, your teenager should be open to talking to me.

 My teenager isn’t doing any study, can you get them motivated to knuckle down and start?